-Department of History faculty, staff and students played an important part in a one-day teach-in event on the University of Washington campus, entitled: “Ferguson and Beyond: Race, State Violence, and Activist Agendas for Social Justice in the 21st Century.”
+Department of History faculty, staff and students played an important part in a one-day teach-in event on the University of Washington campus, entitled “Ferguson and Beyond: Race, State Violence, and Activist Agendas for Social Justice in the 21st Century.”
 History Professor Stephanie Smallwood took a leading role in organizing the event, in conjunction with Professor Ralina Joseph of the Communications Department, and with the assistance of many units and individuals across the university and beyond.

-The teach-in, held on January 23rd, drew a crowd of two hundred and seventy people from throughout the Seattle area to the university’s Ethnic Cultural Center.
+The teach-in, held January 23rd, drew a crowd of two hundred and seventy people from throughout the Seattle area to the university’s Ethnic Cultural Center.
 The aim of the event was to connect past, present and future in order to address the pressing issue of racial and state violence in a constructive way.
-The morning session, entitled “The Past is Always Present,” sought to look back in time, and contextualize current events by reference to historical experience.
+The morning session, “The Past is Always Present,” sought to look back in time and contextualize current events by reference to historical experience.
 The afternoon portion turned toward the future, by emphasizing the urgent imperative for universal social justice, encouraging student and youth activism as an engine for change, and ending with an open-ended discussion of “The Way Forward.”

-Professor Smallwood explained the format grew out of her own experience attending teach-ins as an undergraduate.
+Professor Smallwood explained that the format grew out of her own experience attending teach-ins as an undergraduate.
 “In hindsight,” she said, “those events turned out to be the rare moments to engage faculty outside the classroom, as real people.”
 A faculty member herself now, Smallwood saw that “we scholars of race, of U.S. history, had something to say, that needed to be said, and wasn’t being said.”